Jonathan Gould (goalkeeper)

 Jonathan Alan Gould (born 18 July 1968) is a football coach and former professional player.
+He is currently set-piece and goalkeeping coach at club Forest Green Rovers.

 As a player, he was a goalkeeper from 1989 until 2009 playing for numerous clubs, notably in the Premier League for Coventry City and in the Scottish Premier League for Celtic.
 He also played in the Football League for Halifax Town, West Bromwich Albion, Bradford City, Gillingham, Preston North End, Hereford United and Bristol City.
 Born in England, he was capped twice by Scotland and was part of their squad for the 1998 FIFA World Cup.

 Upon retiring from playing he joined New Zealand side Hawke's Bay United as player/manager in 2006, before moving to Wellington Phoenix as player/assistant coach in 2009.
 He has also worked on the coaching staff at West Bromwich Albion, Middlesbrough and Preston North End.

 Personal life

 Gould was born in England and is the elder son of former Wales and Wimbledon manager Bobby Gould.
 He attended Bristol Grammar School and later worked in banks for a few years, in Bristol and London.